cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 <!-- <div class="remark" style="background: linear-gradient(90deg,#fbfbff,#f7fcff); border-left:4px solid #4b84f0; padding:1em; border-radius:8px; box-shadow:0 6px 18px rgba(18,35,58,0.06); font-family: system-ui, -apple-system, "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif; font-size:0.95rem; line-height:1.5; color:#111;"> -->

 **Remark.** In the prior work on restless bandits, a dominant class of policies is the so-called index policies or priority policies.
-These policies can be roughly viewed as a \\(\bar{\pi}^\*\\)-guided policy using a more sophisticated tie-breaking rule, which ranks the arms based on their states.
+These policies can be roughly viewed as a \\(\bar{\pi}^\*\\)-guided policy with a more sophisticated tie-breaking rule that ranks arms by their current state ---- <span style="color:blue"> for example, in the Flappy Bird setting, prioritizing arms in states \\(\\{1,2,3,4\\}\\) by their pipe index (state 4 first, then 3, etc.).
+This particular ranking resembles the classical Shortest-Job-First (SJF) scheduling heuristic, and indeed works well in the Flappy Bird example.
+However, in general, index / priority policies do not always succeed: there exist documented instances where all index / priority policies fail to be asymptotically optimal.</span>

-The index / priority policies are proved to be asymptotically optimal under a few assumption, one of them being the so-called _global attractor property (GAP)_.
-GAP assumes that the state distribution of the arms converge to a \\(o(1)\\) neighborhood of the stationary distribution of the \\(\bar{\pi}^\*\\) policy, effectively assuming away the bad situation illusrated in <a href='#fig:mdp'>Figure 6</a>.
+The key limiting assumption behind the optimality proofs for index / priority policies is the so-called _global attractor property (GAP)_. <span style="color:blue">Intuitively, GAP requires that the system naturally self-corrects: no matter where the arms start, their empirical state distribution eventually concentrates near the "ideal" stationary distribution of \\(\bar{\pi}^\*\\).
+Formally, it</span> assumes that the state distribution of the arms converges to a \\(o(1)\\) neighborhood of the stationary distribution under the \\(\bar{\pi}^\*\\) policy, effectively assuming away the bad situation illustrated in <a href='#fig:random-tb'>Figure 8</a>.
 However, there exist documented instances where GAP fails.
-We refer the readers to Section 2 of [our paper](https://arxiv.org/abs/2402.05689) for a review of the tatus of the prior work.
-To see some concrete illustration of the simulation results on these instances, see Section 8 of [our paper](https://arxiv.org/abs/2402.05689) and Section 3.3 of [our previous paper](https://arxiv.org/abs/2306.00196).
+We refer the readers to Section 2 of [our paper](https://arxiv.org/abs/2402.05689) for a review of the status of the prior work.
+To see some concrete illustrations of the simulation results on these instances, see Section 8 of [our paper](https://arxiv.org/abs/2402.05689) and Section 3.3 of [our previous paper](https://arxiv.org/abs/2306.00196).

 <!-- <p>Intuitively, the limitation stems from weak control over the population distribution: greedy state-priority rules do not ensure the persistent and targeted effort some MDPs require.
 Prior work regarded controlling the distribution as prohibitively complex --— our results show that persistency is the key and that distributional control is achievable under much weaker conditions than previously thought.</p> -->